adamtow/autocuts-admin/docs/index.md

 \
 ![Select a shortcut to run with your new Autocut](https://adamtow.github.io/autocuts-admin/images/new-autocut-1.png)\
 \
-&nbsp;
+\
 4. If your shortcut requires input, select what you want to send it when the Autocut runs.
 If the shortcut supports Autocuts, you can tap **Custom from Shortcut** to be presented with custom UI from the shortcut to be used as input for the shortcut when Autocuts runs.
-5. Decide whether the shortcut can run in the background or if the Shortcuts app needs to be frontmost before running the shortcut.\
+5. Decide whether the shortcut can run in the background or if the Shortcuts app needs to be frontmost before running the shortcut. **NOTE**: *Not all shortcuts can run in the background, so please refer to this [section on writing background-aware shortcuts](#background).*\
 \
-**NOTE**: *Not all shortcuts can run in the background, so please refer to this [section on writing background-aware shortcuts](#background).*\
-\
 ![Enter the shortcut input, decide whether it can run in the background, and set the date it can first run](https://adamtow.github.io/autocuts-admin/images/new-autocut-2.png)\
 \
-&nbsp;

 6. Select the date and time when the Autocut will become active.
 7. Set an expiration time for the Autocut or set it to never expire.
 If you pass the expiration time for an Autocut, its shortcut will never run, and it will be deleted by Autocuts.
 8. If you have LimitKit installed, you can set the run cadence for your shortcut.
 While Autocuts will run continuously, you may not want your shortcut to run every time.
 With LimitKit, you can have your shortcut wait at least X number of seconds, minutes, hours, days, weeks, months, or even years, before it can run again.\
 \
 ![Decide whether the AutoCut expires and its LimitKit run interval (optional)](https://adamtow.github.io/autocuts-admin/images/new-autocut-3.png)\
 \
-&nbsp;
+\
 9. Select an action that will occur when the Autocut successfully runs.
 You can disable the Autocut, reset it, delete it, or do nothing.
 10. Choose whether this Autocut will only run on the iOS device you're currently using, or whether it will run on any iOS device that has the Autocut.
 You can also specify a custom device name here.
 Autocuts with a device name restriction will not run on those devices that do not have the name defined in the Autocut.
 11. Name your Autocut.
-If you leave the name blank, the shortcut name will be display in Autocuts' interface.\
+If you leave the name blank, the shortcut name will be displayed in Autocuts' interface.\
 \
 ![Choose what happens after the shortcut runs successfully and restrict the shortcut to run on certain devices](https://adamtow.github.io/autocuts-admin/images/new-autocut-4.png)\
 \
-&nbsp;
+\
 12. Select a destination for your Autocut.
 You can send Autocuts to remote iOS devices and other users by taking advantage of [Destinations Services](#destinations).
 13. The Autocut will now be completed, and you will be taken to the Autocuts listing page.
 Tap on the Autocut to view the details that you just entered.